Ircama/ELM327-emulator/README.md

 In addition to the previously listed keywords, any Python command is allowed to query/configure the backend thread.

 At the command prompt, cursors and [keyboard shortcuts](https://github.com/chzyer/readline/blob/master/doc/shortcut.md) are allowed.
-Autocompletion (via TAB key) is active for all previously described commands and also allows Python keywords and namespaces (built-ins, self and globals).
+Autocompletion (via TAB key) is active for all previously described commands and also allows Python keywords and namespaces (built-ins, self and global).
 If the autocompletion matches a single item, this is immediately expanded; Conversely, if more possibilities are matched, none of them is returned, but pressing TAB again a list of available options is displayed.

+## Advanced usage

 *echo* and *linefeed* settings are both disabled by default.
 They can be configured via related AT commands (*ATL1* and *ATE1*).
 To enable them via command line:
 ```